 Without additional funding for the District’s pension program, the average age of our firefighters will continue to increase, and additional money from the general operating fund, which is used for training, equipment and emergency services, will need to be used for existing retirement commitments.

-Through sound fiscal management, the district has been able to fund the retirement program without a rate increase for more than 25 years, unfortunately this is no longer feasible.
+The Fire District is an independent political subdivision of the state of Missouri, with its own Board of Directors and financial operating structure that is separate from the City of O’Fallon.
+Through sound fiscal management, the District has been able to fund the retirement program without a rate increase for more than 25 years, unfortunately this is no longer feasible.